Why I Use Social Media

 I make this easy to use for four purposes:

-- to offer preventive public education about relationship and mental health issues,
+- to offer preventive public education about addictions, emotions, and relationships,

-- to inform clients and the public about professional resources I rely on, and
+- to inform clients and the public about which professional resources I rely on,

 I do NOT use social media for: